Romée Verbeeck Ghoos

-Romée Verbeeck Ghoos (Leuven, 2000) started playing the violin at the age of 7.
-At the age of fourteen she was admitted to the Royal Conservatory in The Hague, department ‘School for Young Talents’.
-Shortly afterwards she studied with Coosje Wijzenbeek at the Sweelinck Academy of the Amsterdam Conservatory.
-After her studies she was accepted at the Royal Conservatory in Brussels under the guidance of violinist Yossif Ivanov.
-She also regularly takes lessons with Olivier Charlier, professor at the CNSM in Paris.
+Romée Verbeeck Ghoos began playing the violin at the age of six.
+At fourteen, she was admitted to the Royal Conservatory of The Hague, in the ‘School for Young Talent’ department.
+Shortly thereafter, she had the opportunity to continue her studies with Professor Coosje Wijzenbeek at the Sweelinck Academy of the Conservatory of Amsterdam.
+In 2019, she was accepted into the class of Professor Yossif Ivanov at the Royal Conservatory of Brussels, where she studied for five years.

-Romée plays on an instrument by the Dutch violin maker Max Möller dated 1925 and complimented by a bow, stamped Möller.
-Both were loaned to her by Strings For Talent and the King Baudouin Foundation.
+Romée plays on a violin made in 1925 by the Dutch violin maker Max Möller.
+Her bow is also by Möller.
+Both were made available to her by Strings For Talent, a fund under the patronage of the King Baudouin Foundation.

 Guillaume Max Möller (aka Max Jr.,1915–1985 Amsterdam) was a Dutch master luthier from Amsterdam.